hanabi/hanabi.github.io/Reference.md

   * Cathy knows that some kind of *Ejection* is going on, since Bob blind-played his *Second Finesse Position*.
 Since the previous action was a *Gentleman's Discard*, this must be a *Gentleman's Discard Ejection*, which means that Cathy's red 2 is on her *Second Finesse Position* instead of her *First Finesse Position*.
   * Cathy blind-plays the red 2.

-### Out-of-Position Ejection

-* Normally, players are only allowed to perform an *Ejection* on the very next player (similar to a *Bluff*).
-* However, if an *Ejection* is performed, and the very next player does not have a *Second Finesse Position*, then they cannot demonstrate to the team that an *Ejection* is occurring.
-* In this situation, the *Ejection* is on the next player with a *Second Finesse Position*.
-The player being passed over knows that the next player will blind-play, so they can either discard or give an unrelated clue.
-After that, the next player should blind-play their card immediately to demonstrate what is going on.
-* For example, in a 4-player game:
-  * All of the 1's are played on the stacks.
-  * Bob's has three 5's in his hand in slot 2, slot 3, and slot 4.
-(They were clued with number 5 as a *5 Save* earlier on in the game.)
-  * Alice clues red to Donald, touching a red 5 on his slot 1 as a *Play Clue*.
-  * Bob does not see any connecting red cards in anybody's hand.
-Since the red 5 is three-away-from-playable, Bob knows that this must be a *5 Color Ejection*.
-  * However, Bob does not have a *Second Finesse Position*.
-(He only has one unclued card in his hand.)
-  * Thus, Bob knows that this is an *Out-of-Position 5 Color Ejection* on Cathy.
-  * Bob discards.
-  * Cathy blind-plays her *Second Finesse Position* and it successfully plays as red 2.
-  * Donald knows that since Cathy blind-played her *Second Finesse Position* card, this must be a *5 Color Ejection* and that his red card is the red 5.
-* Note that you are not allowed to perform *Out-of-Position Ejections* in reverse, unless it is super-obvious what is going on.

 <br />

 ## Level 5 - Rarely Used Strategies (Discharge)